galenhuntington/basemaker/README.md

 re-exports modules from these packages with their original names.

-However, since the list of re-exports is fixed, while the modules provided in packages are always changing, some modules may be missing, with tricky workarounds needed to access them.
-This problem prevented me from being able to use this approach.
+However, since the list of re-exports is fixed, while the modules provided in packages can change, some modules may be missing, with tricky workarounds needed to access them.
+This problem made this approach unworkable for me.

 ##  How to use